LussacZheng/you-get.exe/README.md

 The following dependencies are required and must be installed separately.

 1. [Python 3.7](https://www.python.org/downloads/windows/)
-   Accoprding to the README of PyInstaller, the supported Python version is 3.5-3.7 now (Feb.
+   According to the [README](https://github.com/pyinstaller/pyinstaller#requirements-and-tested-platforms) of PyInstaller, the supported Python version is 3.5-3.7 now (Feb.
 19th, 2020).
 To create a 32-bit executable, run PyInstaller under a 32-bit Python.

 2. PyInstaller

    ```shell
    $ pip install pyinstaller
    ```